logiconcepts819/circle-cluster-averaging/README.md

 Introduction
 ------------

-This test tool reads a set of circles in 2D space; breaks them up into clusters, which are sets of circles that overlap one another; and averages all the clusters that contain some minimum number of circles.
+This test tool reads a set of circles in 2D space; breaks it up into clusters, which are sets of circles that overlap one another; and averages all the clusters that contain some minimum number of circles.

 Build/cleanup instructions
 --------------------------